sunset1215/addressbook-level4/docs/UserGuide.md

 Format: `exit`

 #### Saving the data
-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+Task book data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## FAQ